cg-tuwien/multistream/README.md

 ### Themes

 The appearance of the stream HTML files can be customized using themes which can be defined in the `/themes` directroy.
 A default theme is provieded in the `/default` subdirectory.
-A documentation on how to create and customize themes can be sound [here](/doc/Theme.md)
+A documentation on how to create and customize themes can be found [here](/doc/Theme.md)

+### Layouts

+A layout defines the layout of the screen in regards to the position and size of content, title and additional screen elements.
+More on layouts can be found [here](/doc/Layout.md)